-13. Before vacating the residence halls, whether at the end of the academic year, semester end, or for other reasons, residents must complete a proper check out with a resident assistant.
+Before vacating the residence halls, whether at the end of the academic year, semester end, or for other reasons, residents must complete a proper check.
 Failure to check out properly will result in a \$250.00 fine as well as any charges for damages or removing items left in the room.
-The Office of Residence Life will be responsible for assessing damages to a room and making the necessary charges to the student's account.
+The Office of Residential Community Living will be responsible for assessing damages to a room and making the necessary charges to the student's account.
 In the event that individual charges cannot be determined, the charges will be split between the roommates.
-Proper check-out procedures information will be distributed towards the end of the academic year and is always available from the Office of Residence Life.
+Proper check-out procedures information will be distributed towards the end of the academic year and is always available from the Office of Residential Community Living.
 Any items left in the room after checkout or the occupancy date(s) will be discarded.